emmanuel-joseph-22/HIVYE/README.md

 When it comes to code styles, the project uses a mix of options API and composition API which wasn't initially intended.
 I am still trying to get used to the newer style which I really don't like.

+I also built a mobile version in android.
+Will try to build for iOS soon.

 ## Project Setup
 ```
 npm i